What Is Authorisation in SOC 2?

 Operational Impact and Risk Mitigation

-For organizations dedicated to sustaining a secure posture, every validated access decision becomes a critical link in the overall defense mechanism.
+For organisations dedicated to sustaining a secure posture, every validated access decision becomes a critical link in the overall defence mechanism.
 When controls are continuously proven, the burden of compliance diminishes—allowing security teams to focus on strategic initiatives rather than reactive fixes.

 How Do You Securely Assign User Permissions?